I think that the main reason why I have so many houseplants is that

 During one of the repottings, I accidentally snapped a branch off.
 I just stuck it back into the soil and it’s fine.
 I can’t even tell which bit is the broken bit.

 The first photo was taken on the 6th of May, and the second on the 11th of July.
-No bad for a couple of months
+Not bad for a couple of month’s growth.

 The spider plant I have in my south-facing hall window is growing the fastest by far.
 He was one of three that I propagated (back when I was a complete newbie), and he’s the biggest by far.